lich4/ChargeLimiter/Readme.md

 * Floating window(draggable;tap to enable/disable)
 * Start charging when temparature above specified value

-Notice:
+## Compatibility

+Please test battery compatibility before using CL, stop and uninstall CL if unsupported
+* Disable charging by toggling the "Charging" button, any change within 120 seconds means ChargeInhibit is supported, unless the InstantAmperage keep above 50mA after being disabled.(InstantAmperage may be invalid for a few kinds of batteries, in this case take a look at capacity increasement)
+* Disable inflow by toggling the "External connected" button when it is enabled, any change within 120 seconds means DisableInflow is supported, unless the InstantAmperage keep above 50mA after being disabled.(InstantAmperage may be invalid for a few kinds of batteries, in this case take a look at capacity increasement)
+* The battery will never be supported by CL if neither ChargeInhibit nor DisableInflow is supported.
+* If the health of battery keep dropping abnormally while using CL, please stop and uninstall CL.

+## Instruction

 * Some Studies shown that capacity between 20%-80%, and temperature is between 10°C-35°C, is better for battery.
 Therefore, the default threshold is set to 20/80.
-* The lightning icon of system status bar not necessarily means charging.
-The actual charging status can be found in 3utools(and similar) or CL.
+* The lightning icon of system status bar will not be updated in ChargeInhibit mode, the actual charging status can be found in 3utools(and similar) or CL, while it will be updated in DisableInflow mode(iPhone8+), this mode is enabled in "Advanced-Control inflow".
-* *If the health of battery keep dropping abnormally while using CL, please stop and uninstall CL*
-* You can check the compatibility of battery with CL by manually toggling the "Charging" button, if charging status does not change within 120 seconds, then your iDevice is not supported by CL; normally it does.
-The "InstantAmperage" is 0mA normally after setting the status to false, a sign of ageing of battery if not zero(but very small value); if the mA is high enough, then CL could not help you either(lose control of current).
-* For TrollStore, if the daemon(of CL) get killed in any condition(such as system-reboot/userspace-reboot/...), CL will become invalid for it cannot restart daemon itself automatically.
+* For TrollStore, if the daemon(of CL) get killed in any condition(such as system-reboot/userspace-reboot/...), CL will become invalid for not being able to restart daemon itself automatically.
-* CL only start/stop charging under certain condition as show behind.
+* CL only start/stop charging under certain conditions as show behind.
 * The real value stop on trigger is not necessarily equal to the target value, the difference may have sth. to do with the "120 seconds delay" after iPhone8, and charging speed.
-* Health with value higher than 100% indicates the battery must have been replaced before, and with more capacity than battery shipped with this model first released.
+* Health, calculated with NominalChargeCapacity, with value higher than 100% indicates the battery must have been replaced before, and with more capacity than battery shipped with this model first released.
 * Hardware capacity with value higher than 100%, maybe indicate the battery is not calibrated or has been changed.
-* InstantAmperage with positive value means current flow into battery from adaptor, negative means current flow into iDevice from battery without any adaptor.
-If CL is enabled and charging status set to disable, then InstantAmperage should be 0mA normally, in this case current will flow through battery and feed iDevice, it will cause less damage to battery than use battery to supply power directly. (*In fact, keep connecting to adaptor and stop charging, the heath may never drop*).
+* InstantAmperage with positive value means the current flow into battery from adaptor, negative means the current flow into iDevice from battery without any adaptor.
+InstantAmperage should be 0mA normally in ChargeInhibit mode, in this case the current will flow through battery and feed iDevice, it will cause less damage to battery than use battery to supply power directly. (*In fact, keep connecting to any adaptor and stop charging, the health may never drop*).
+InstantAmperage should be negative in DisableInflow mode.
 * CL is not compatible with "Optimized Battery Charging" of Settings.app.
 After v1.4 CL will disable it automatically(won't shown in Settings.app).
 Please re-enable in Settings.app after disabling CL if necessary.
-It's not recommend to use CL on newest iDevice,  "Optimized Battery Charging" is already perfect from iPhone15。
+It's not recommend to use CL on newest iDevice,  "Optimized Battery Charging" is already perfect from iPhone15.
 * This project is opensourced, any better ideas, submit code directly; any suggestions, submit to issue region.
 This software will be opensourced, free, without ads forever.
 Author is not responsible for any impact on iOS system or hardware caused by this software.

 Supported mode